cloudskin-eu/pravega-geds/README.md

         - `Name`: pravega
         - `Namespace`: pravega
         - `Number of servers`: 3
-        - `Total Size`: 300
+        - `Total Size`: 295
     - In the "Security" section, set `TLS` to off.
     - In the "Identity Provider" Section, set both the `username` and `password` to "minioadmin".
-- On the master node, run `kubectl expose svc/console -n pravega --name pravega-console-service --port 9090 --type NodePort`.
-This will allow us to access the MinIO tenant dashboard.
+- Run `kubectl get svc -n pravega` to find the external port for `svc/pravega-console`.
+Use this to navigate to the MinIO tenant dashboard at `http://$MASTER_IP:$PRAVEGA_CONSOLE_PORT`.
 - In the MinIO tenant dashboard, navigate to the "Access Keys" section.
 In the top-right corner, click "Create Access Key".
 Set both the `username` and `password` to "miniostorage", then click "create".
 - First, run the command `kubectl port-forward svc/pravega-hl -n pravega 9000:9000 --address $MASTER_IP`.
 This will allow the minIO client to connect to the tenant.
 Note that this must be run after each run of the
 - Install the MinIO Client by following the [official instructions](https://min.io/docs/minio/linux/reference/minio-mc.html?ref=docs).
-- Run `mc alias set pravega $MASTER_IP:9000 miniostorage miniostorage`.
+- Run `mc alias set pravega http://$MASTER_IP:9000 miniostorage miniostorage`.

 ### 3. Running the Experiment

+- first, navigate to `/experiment/`
 - To configure the experiment, the following files can be modified:

     1. `latency-benchmark-runner`.
 Adjust `experiment_time_seconds` to the desired experiment runtime in seconds. the amount of reader and writer pods can be adjusted by changing the values of: \